 What is 10DLC?

-10DLC stands for 10-Digit Long Code — the standard phone number format used by businesses to send A2P text messages in the US.
+10DLC stands for 10-Digit Long Code, the standard phone number format used by businesses to send A2P text messages in the US.
 The framework was established by major carriers and TCR to reduce spam and improve deliverability for legitimate business senders.

 Do nonprofits need to register for 10DLC?

-How long does 10DLC registration take?
+How long does the registration process take?

 Brand registration typically takes 1 to 5 business days.
 Standard campaign registration is usually approved within 24 to 72 hours after brand approval.
 Enhanced vetting campaigns may take 5 to 10 additional business days.
 FRANSiS™ manages the entire process for customers.